bogdanpolak/class-helpers/README.md

 | TStringGrid | Filling and configuring String Grid control: loading data, setting columns. clearing |
 | TWinControl | Utility methods for searching child controls by type or by name.
 Visible for all TWinControl descendants: TForm, TPanel, etc.  |

 Helper naming convention is to add suffix `Helper` to the name of the expanded class, what means that class helper for `TDataSet` will has a name `TDataSetHelper`.

-Each helper is stored in separate file and unit its name is `Helper.<ExpanedClassName>.pas`.
+Each helper is stored in a separate file and unit its name is `Helper.<ExpanedClassName>.pas`.

 All helper units are stored in the `src` subfolder -  [go to that location](src/).